Jeff Ogden: Dallas Cowboys

 Ogden was signed as an undrafted free agent by the Dallas Cowboys after the 1998 NFL draft.
-Ogden got to practice with Cowboy legends including Deion Sanders, Troy Aikman, Michael Irvin, and Emmit Smith.
+Ogden got to practice with Cowboy legends including Deion Sanders, Troy Aikman, Michael Irvin, and Emmitt Smith.
 Sanders and Ogden went head-to-head in practice plenty of times, so he was given the nickname "Largent" in reference to Hall of Famer Steve Largent.
 He ended up making the roster, even though he had a quadriceps injury that sidelined him for 10 practices.

 He had some notable preseason performances, but never developed into a consistent wide receiver.
 In the regular season, he usually was the team's fifth receiver and played mostly on special teams, making 10 tackles (tied for sixth on the team).
 In 1999, he returned 12 kickoffs for a 21-yard average and made five special teams tackles.

 In 2000, he was allocated to the Rhein Fire of NFL Europe, where he ranked fifth in the league with 44 receptions for 635 yards, despite missing the last two games with a sprained right foot.
 He also had 7 touchdowns, while helping the team finish with the league's best record (7-3) and winning World Bowl 2000.
 He returned to the Cowboys with the sprained foot and later injured the left one, which caused him to miss most of training camp.
 On August 22, he was traded to the Miami Dolphins in exchange for a seventh round draft choice, which the team later used to select Pete Hunter.